-5.5.
-Insurers may impose demands for similarly stringent levels of risk management to cover public liability
+5.6 Insurers may impose demands for similarly stringent levels of risk management to cover public liability.

-6. Statement of Intent
+6 Statement of Intent

-- 6.1.
-We acknowledge and accept our responsibilities under the legislation outlined in Section 5. - 6.2.
-We will adopt the same principles to the management of lifts within domestic properties and will therefore carry out a programme of periodic servicing and maintenance.
-We will also carry out a programme of thorough examinations. - 6.3.
-We will ensure all lifting equipment is subject to a thorough examination before being commissioned into use for the first time. - 6.4.
-All lifts that we install in properties we own or manage will be fully accessible for disabled users, as per the requirements of the Disability Discrimination Act 2005, the Equality Act 2010, and to the specifications outlined in Part M of the Building Regulations 2004. - 6.5.
-We will endeavour to ensure that all lifting equipment will be in full working order at all times.
-Where we become aware of a breakdown, we will ensure our lift contractor attends within 24 hours. - 6.6.
-We will operate robust processes to deal with entrapment situations.
-In the event of any persons becoming trapped in a lift we are responsible for we will ensure our lift contractor attends within 2 hours. - 6.7.
-We will operate a robust process to manage and rectify immediately dangerous situations identified during a lift safety check or any other maintenance work. - 6.8.
-All passenger lifts in Independent Living schemes and new blocks will have an intercom that dials directly to a dedicated call centre.
-Call handlers will contact emergency services if there is an urgent concern for a person's welfare.
+- 6.1 We acknowledge and accept our responsibilities under the legislation outlined in Section 5. - 6.2 We will adopt the same principles to the management of lifts within domestic properties as passenger lifts, and will therefore carry out a programme of periodic servicing and maintenance.
+For passenger lifts we will also carry out a programme of thorough examinations. - 6.3 We will ensure all passenger lifting equipment is subject to a thorough examination before being commissioned into use for the first time. - 6.4 All lifts that we install in properties we own or manage will be fully accessible for disabled users, as per the requirements of the Disability Discrimination Act 2005, the Equality Act 2010, and to the specifications outlined in Part M of the Building Regulations 2004. - 6.5 We will endeavour to ensure that all lifting equipment will be in full working order at all times.
+Where we become aware of a breakdown we will ensure our lift contractor attends within two hours. - 6.6 We will operate robust processes to deal with entrapment situations.
+In the event of any persons becoming trapped in a lift we are responsible for we will ensure our lift contractor attends within one hour.

-- 6.9.
-We will operate a robust process to gain access to properties to undertake lift safety inspections and remediation works.
-Where vulnerability issues are known or identified we will ensure we safeguard their wellbeing. - 6.10.
-We will operate effective contract management arrangements with the consultants and contractors responsible for delivering the service, including ensuring contracts/service level agreements are in place, conducting client-led performance meetings, and ensuring that contractors' employee and public liability insurances are up to date on an annual basis. - 6.11.
-We will ensure there is a robust process in place to investigate and manage all RIDDOR notifications made to the HSE in relation to lift safety.
+- 6.7 We will operate a robust process to manage and rectify immediately dangerous situations identified during a lift safety check or any other maintenance work. - 6.8 All passenger lifts in sheltered schemes and new blocks will have an intercom that dials directly to a dedicated call centre.
+Call handlers will contact emergency services if there is an urgent concern for a person's welfare. - 6.9 We will operate a robust process to gain access to properties to undertake lift safety inspections and remediation works.
+Where resident vulnerability issues are known or identified we will ensure we safeguard the wellbeing of the resident. - 6.10 We will operate effective contract management arrangements with the consultants and contractors responsible for delivering the service, including; ensuring contracts/service level agreements are in place, conducting client-led performance meetings, and ensuring that contractors' employee and public liability insurances are up to date on an annual basis. - 6.11 We will establish and maintain a risk register for lift safety management and operations, setting out our key lift safety risks and appropriate mitigations. - 6.12 We will ensure there is a robust process in place to investigate and manage all RIDDOR notifications made to the HSE in relation to lift safety.

-7. Inspection Programmes
+7 Inspection Programmes

-- 7.1.
-Thorough examinations all passenger lifting equipment will be subject to a thorough examination: - Before being commissioned into use for the first time. - Every six months if the lift is being used to carry people. - Every 12 months if the lift only carries loads. - In accordance with an examination scheme (as prepared by a competent person); or - In accordance with our insurer's specification. - 7.2.
-Maintenance All lifting equipment will be subject to routine servicing and maintenance in line with manufacturers' recommendations.
+- 7.1 Thorough examinations all passenger lifting equipment will be subject to a thorough examination: - Before being commissioned into use for the first time; - Every six months if the lift is being used to carry people; - Every 12 months if the lift only carries loads; - In accordance with an examination scheme (as prepared by a competent person); - In accordance with our insurer's specification. - 7.2 Maintenance All lifting equipment will be subject to routine servicing and maintenance in line with manufacturers' recommendations.

-8. Follow-up Work
+8 Follow-up Work

-8.1.
-We will ensure there is a robust process in place for the management of any follow-up works required following the completion of a thorough examination or servicing and maintenance inspection (where the work cannot be completed at the time of the assessment or check).
+8.1 We will ensure there is a robust process in place for the management of any followup works required following the completion of a thorough examination or servicing and maintenance inspection (where the work cannot be completed at the time of the assessment or check).

-9. Data and Record Keeping
+9 Data and Record Keeping